Table of Contents

 Now that we have reviewed techniques for detecting anomalies in applications or infrastructure, let's look at a tool we can use to manage your time-series data and implement warning systems.

 MetricFire's service is a powerful monitoring system that allows collecting, storing, processing, visualizing, and also alerting for time-series data.
 It uses Graphite, a monitoring tool, that stores time-related data in an efficient way (through the Whisper database), and provides mathematical functions to sum, group, and scale stored data in real-time.
-It also uses Grafana, a powerful visualization tool connected to Graphite that gives you instruments to build customized interactive dashboards and set alerts for specific events.
+It also uses Dashboards, a powerful visualization tool connected to Graphite that gives you instruments to build customized interactive dashboards and set alerts for specific events.

 MetricFire’s Hosted Graphite service provides a flexible and efficient tool for working with alerts to timely detect abnormal behaviour of your service or infrastructure.
 Define the rules for triggering the alert, and you will be immediately notified of the event through the specified notification channel.
 The service supports the following notification channels: Email, PagerDuty, Slack, HipChat, OpsGenie, VictorOps, and Webhook.